 Medical Imaging is proud to provide instruction throughout all phases of the College of Medicine MD program in the form of Radiology electives and didactic lectures.
 We offer a hybrid elective comprised of Aquifer teaching modules, and in-person reading room experience.

 - RADI-850C Neuroradiology

 - RADI-899A Radiology Independent Study

-For more detailed information visit the Office of Medical Student Education.
+For details visit the Office of Medical Student Education

 Overview of Rotations